-The Government of Ethiopia (GoE) - UN Joint Flagship Programme on Gender Equality and Women's Empowerment (GEWE JP) brings together six participating UN agencies and multiple Government of Ethiopia line ministries and entities coordinated by Ministry of Finance and Economic Cooperation (MoFEC formerly known as Ministry of Finance and Economic Development) and Ministry of Women and Children Affairs (MoWCA formerly known as Ministry of Women, Children and Youth Affairs).
+The Government of Ethiopia (GoE) - UN Joint Flagship Programme on Gender Equality and Women's Empowerment (GEWE JP) brings together six participating UN agencies1 and multiple Government of Ethiopia line ministries and entities coordinated by Ministry of Finance and Economic Cooperation (MoFEC formerly known as Ministry of Finance and Economic Development) and Ministry of Women and Children Affairs (MoWCA formerly known as Ministry of Women, Children and Youth Affairs).
 The GEWE JP was launched in 2011 for an initial pilot phase planned to last 18 months from January 2011 until June 2012.
 The first phase was extended to June 30 2013 to allow for the completion of planned activities.
-The first phase was initiated as a result of UNDAF 2007-2011 mid-term review, which identified result areas for which the UN system would benefit from an increasingly harmonized and scaled up programmes were meant to drive forward innovation in operational modalities towards increased alignment and effectiveness of delivery.
+The first phase was initiated as a result of UNDAF 2007-2011 mid-term review, which identified result areas for which the UN system would benefit from an increasingly harmonized and scaled up programmatic approach.
+Additionally, Ethiopia had a status of Delivering as One self-starter and the 'flagship' programmes were meant to drive forward innovation in operational modalities towards increased alignment and effectiveness of delivery.
 The first phase was evaluated in 2013.
 The second phase of JP GEWE was also extended to last until June 30 2016 to align it with the start of the new UNDAF 2016-2020 and to align it with GoEs Growth and Transformation Plan (GTP) second cycle (2015/2016-2019/2020).

-The second phase of JP GEWE was built on the 'lessons learned' and progress in operational effectiveness from JP GEWE Phase one, to provide a multi-year programming framework with mechanisms in place for mediumterm monitoring aligned to the UNDAF 2012-2015 and the Growth and Transformation Plan (GTP) 2010/11-2014/15 results framework.
+The second phase of JP GEWE was built on the 'lessons learned' and progress in operational effectiveness from JP GEWE Phase one, to provide a multi-year programming framework with mechanisms in place for medium-term monitoring aligned to the UNDAF 2012-2015 and the Growth and Transformation Plan (GTP) 2010/11-2014/15 results framework.
 This phase also brought on board the efforts of three more UN Agencies, namely FAO, IFAD and WFP, that are endeavouring to accelerate the economic empowerment of poor rural women.
 As per the agreement reached between MoFED and UNCT, the Rural Women Economic Empowerment Programme (RWEE) has been integrated into the JP GEWE, specifically in to Outcome One and Two, for improved linkages and synergies which will ensure complimentary activities, results and impact with the GEWE JP.
 This evaluation will not be looking at the implementation of the RWEE component of the JP GEWE.